FireAcademy/docs-fireacademy-io/basic-concepts.md

 Something very important to mention is that credits can also be obtained via gift codes, which can be given at the discretion of the almighty admin (also see: [grants](grants.md)).

-Formerly known as 'traffic' on our old platform.
+Fun fact: Credits were formerly known as 'traffic' on our old platform, which generated a lot of confusion.